daviddehoog/django-antipatterns/antipattern/checking-ownership-through-the-userpassestestmixin.md

 Using the `UserPassesTestMixin`, by default it will return a *HTTP 403 Permission denied* response.
 This gives a hint that there *is* an object there.
-If we perform filtering, then a user that aims to edit the post of another user will see a *HTTP 404 Not Found*, which indicates that, for that user, this page, and therefore the `Blog` object does not exists.
+If we perform filtering, then a user that aims to edit the post of another user will see a *HTTP 404 Not Found*, which indicates that, for that user, this page, and therefore the `Blog` object does not exist.